mmehrotra/coe-graphql/README.md

   }
 }
 ```
-***Request 8 Getting all the customers with the help of REST API at the backend based on the filter***
+***Request 8 GET /customers?firstname_contains="Mark"  : Getting all the customers with the help of REST API at the backend based on the filter***
 ```
 query allCustomers {
 	allCustomers(filter: {firstname_contains:"Mark", lastname_contains: "Tw"}){